Skyost/AdSky/README.md

  - **MySQL 5.5.3+**.
  - **[mail()](http://php.net/manual/function.mail.php) and .htaccess support**.

- If you want to edit messages and the global look of AdSky, do not hesitate to edit `.twig` and `.css` files.
+If you want to edit messages and the global look of AdSky, do not hesitate to edit `.twig` and `.css` files (located in `views/` and `assets/css/`, respectively).

+Oh and I forgot one thing : **everything is configurable**.
+Just go to `core/settings/` and open the PHP file you want.

 ## Contributing
 It's easy to contribute to AdSky !
 If you are a developer, first, you have to create a [fork](https://github.com/Skyost/AdSky/fork) and make your changes.
 Then make a pull request describing what are the improvements.